7 Best Malls in Bangkok for Your Shopping Pleasure

 After your stroll through Lumpini Park, why not take advantage of being right in one of the hearts of Bangkok?
 From the main gates of the park, near the statue, just cross Rama IV Road — sometime a daunting experience, so be careful! — and you will be in the start of the Silom area.

 Silom Road is undoubtedly an adventure not to be missed!
 There is much to see and do just walking along the street, but one of the main attractions is the famous (or infamous) Patpong Night Market.
-As the name suggests, the market is open only in the evening, beginning at 5:00 pm on Tuesdays – Sundays.

-It is closed on Mondays.
-The market takes over the entire Patpong I Street off Silom Road.
 You can’t miss it, but if you have trouble finding it, just ask anyone for directions and they will help you get there.
 The market has many stalls selling gifts, souvenirs, and knock-off clothing and fashion accessories.
 Do take note that the market is situated right in the middle of one of Bangkok’s largest and most well-known red-light districts.

 Silom Road is also a great place to try authentic Thai street food.
 In fact, just on the Surawong Road side of the Patpong Night Market, across the street from the Starbucks, is one of my favorite Bangkok street food hawking areas.
-You can get good curry and rice dishes there and the vendors usually speak decent English.
-Service is pretty good as well.
+You can get good curry and rice dishes there and the vendors usually speak English.
+Service is ty good as well.

-You can easily get to Silom Road on the Skytrain; just exit at the Sala Dang station and you will be at the perfect spot.
+You can easily get to Silom Road on the Skytrain.
+Just exit at the Sala Dang station and you will be at the perfect spot.
 You can also get to Lumpini Park from the Sala Dang station.
+The Patpong Night Market is about a 10-minute walk from the station.

 Shop in Bangkok’s Elegant Malls